louisgrasset/touitomamout/docs/docs/resources/environment-variables.md

 # Environment variables

-In order to configure the application, you have to provide environment variables.
-You'll find here the list of all the environment variables by type of usage. `(📌 means the variable is required for the context where it is defined)`
+To configure the application, you have to provide environment variables.
+You'll find here the list of all the environment variables by usage. `(📌 means the variable is required for the context where it is defined)`

 ## Core variables